pcloves/gamedo/README.md

 # gamedo
-The gamedo is a distributed game server framework.
+The gamedo is a distributed game server framework(undergoing).